deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 ## Command-line flags

-You can set variables directly on the command-line with the-varflag.
-Any command in Terraform that inspects the configuration accepts this flag, such asapply, plan, andrefresh:
+You can set variables directly on the command-line with the varflag.
+Any command in Terraform that inspects the configuration accepts this flag, such as apply, plan, and refresh:

 `$ terraform apply -var 'region=us-east-2'`